lookit/lookit-api/docs/source/experimenter.rst

     - *submitted*: Study is submitted and awaiting approval by an organization admin
     - *previewing*: Study is being built and deployed to Google Cloud Storage for previewing.
 This can take awhile for the study to be built.
     - *approved*: Study has been approved by an organization admin to run on Lookit, but is not yet active
-    - *deploying*: 'Study is currently being built and deployed to Google Cloud Storage.
+    - *deploying*: Study is currently being built and deployed to Google Cloud Storage.
 Once the study is deployed, the study will be marked active and will be available to study participants.
     - *active*: Study is active and can be collecting data.
 If the study is also marked "Discoverable", the study will show up on Lookit's study list.
     - *rejected*: The study has been rejected by an organization admin.
 The study should be edited before resubmitting.
     - *retracted*: The study has been withdrawn by a study admin.